ShreyaThapa/v2-ach-api-docs/source/includes/_customers.md

 # Customers

-A Customer represents an individual or business with whom you intend to transact with and is programmatically created and managed by a Dwolla [account](#accounts) via the API.
+A Customer represents an individual or business with whom you intend to transact with and is programmatically created and managed by a [Dwolla Master Account](#master-account) via the API.
 In order for a Dwolla `Account` to create and manage Customers, an application must obtain permission from Dwolla before being enabled in production.

 ### Customer types